 Mike is the co-author (along with Bill Hunt) of Search Engine Marketing, Inc.: Driving Traffic to Your Website, now in its third edition, and the author of Do It Wrong Quickly: How the Web Changes the Old Marketing Rules, perhaps the first book on agile marketing.
 He writes regular columns on digital marketing for WebProNews and Search Engine Guide and is the founder and senior author at Biznology®.

-Mike is the author of Do It Wrong Quickly and Search Engine Marketing, Inc., Second Edition, and he writes regular columns on search marketing for Revenue magazine, WebProNews, and Search Engine Guide.
-He’s a member of the Search Engine Marketing Council of the Direct Marketing Association and a charter member of the DMA’s Interactive Marketing Advisory Board.
-Mike is a frequent keynote speaker on Internet marketing at events around the world, serves as a Visiting Lecturer to the University of Virginia’s Darden School of Business, and holds an Advanced Certificate in Market Management Practice from the Royal UK Charter Institute of Marketing.
+Mike is a Senior Fellow of the Society for New Communications Research and an Open Group Distinguished IT Specialist.
+Mike is a frequent keynote speaker on digital marketing at events around the world, serves as a Visiting Lecturer to the University of Virginia’s Darden School of Business, works as an instructor at Rutgers University, and holds an Advanced Certificate in Market Management Practice from the Royal UK Charter Institute of Marketing.

-Mike also has a broad technical background, with over 20 years experience in search technology working at IBM Research, Lotus, and other IBM software units.
-He led the product team that developed the first commercial linguistic search engine in 1989 and has been granted four patents in search and retrieval technology.
+Mike also has a broad technical background, with over 30 years’ experience in search technology working at IBM Research, Lotus, and other IBM software units.
+He led the product team that developed the first commercial linguistic search engine in 1989 and has been granted 11 patents in search and retrieval technology.
 He led the integration of ibm.com’s site search technologies as well as projects in content management, personalization, and web metrics.
 Mike led the adoption of search marketing at ibm.com back in 2001 and pioneered product search facilities that dramatically raised conversion rates.
 He was named an IBM Distinguished Engineer in 2005.